STSI - Recipient of the 2023 Keep Westchester Thriving Organizational Award by NPW

-Sister to Sister International, Inc. (STSI) is a nonprofit, non-governmental organization that links women, girls and families of African descent globally, to the resources that connect, advance and strengthen them.
+Sister to Sister International, Inc. (STSI) is a non-profit and non-governmental organization that aims to connect, advance and strengthen women,

 PLATFORM FOR ACTION WORKGROUPS